ssmaritime.com & ssmaritime.net

 A popular illustration

-Dominion Monarch is seen here in Lyttleton (Christchurch) New Zealand during her farewell visit in February 1962
+Dominion Monarch is seen here in Lyttelton (Christchurch) New Zealand during her farewell visit in February 1962

-I was dockside as she departed Wellington for the last time.
+I was dockside as this great liner, a ship that I had been on board several times, finally departed Wellington for her last voyage homeward, and she looked as majestic and grand as ever.
 Lasting memories for me were her three long blasts on her horn and her sailing majestically out of Wellington Harbour.
-The largest Liner of its kind had left; few other ships had the impact on ship enthusiasts.
-Dominion Monarch had a graceful beauty, a beauty not seen since.
-I took many photographs of her departure, but, one box was lost when I moved to Australia in 1965 and all my shipping photographs and memorabilia just happened to be in that box.
-It was never recovered!
+The largest Liner of its kind had finally left; and there have been few other ships that had had the same impact on ship enthusiasts as she had.
+For the Quadruple Screw Motor Vessel (QSMV) Dominion Monarch had a graceful beauty and a style and beauty that have not been seen since.
+I took many photographs of her departure, but, one of the boxes was lost when I moved to Australia in 1965 and many of my shipping photographs and memorabilia just happened to be in that very box, and it was never recovered.
+However, to my joy I did find a old photo packet with two negatives and one was of these the Dominion Monarch departing that day and it can be seen below as I also provided it to the local newspaper!
+Of course the was a huge crows seeing her off for where I was standing it was packed!

 Here we see the Dominion Monarch depart Wellington New Zealand on March 15, 1962 for the final time